-- The overall LeapFrog investment process is multistep and encompasses investment screening, portfolio management, and exit.
+- The overall LeapFrog investment process is multi-step and encompasses investment screening, portfolio management, and exit.
 LeapFrog assesses performance of the portfolio and the underlying investments in an integrated manner: against the dual profit and purpose targets at each stage of the investment process.
 The achievement of aggregate and fund-level profit with purpose goals falls directly under the purview of LeapFrog's core investment governing bodies. - Integrated performance of each investee company is reviewed, generally on a monthly basis, by a dedicated investment team.
-Throughout the investment holding period, each investment team tracks the progress of the business against investment cases approved by the Investment Committee (IC), which include the relevant profit and purpose targets. - Further reviews of integrated profit with purpose performance of the investments take place quarterly across relevant LeapFrog investment governing forums.
-LeapFrog also has a dedicated impact steering committee, which has responsibility for oversight of the delivery of "Purpose" by institutionalizing standardized processes as well as driving innovative projects under specific impact themes.

-- All investees are mandated to align with the Responsible Investment Code and FIIRM, LeapFrog's proprietary measurement tool.
-FIIRM stands for Financial, Impact, Innovation and Risk Management - an integrated approach.
-FIIRM incorporates the ability to measure impact using core standardized KPIs for comparability across investments and custom KPIs that capture the distinct impact of investments across the industries and markets. - Investment staff fully own the profit and purpose performance and are supported by dedicated Profitwith-Purpose analysts embedded within each investment function to play a key thought partner and delivery role.
+Throughout the investment holding period, each investment team tracks the progress of the business against investment cases approved by the Investment Committee (IC), which include the relevant profit and purpose targets. - Further reviews of integrated profit with purpose performance of the investments take place regularly across relevant LeapFrog investment governing forums.
+Impact progress is discussed in LeapFrog's Fund Committees alongside commercial topics.
+All investees are asked to align with the Responsible Investment Code and FIIRM, LeapFrog's proprietary measurement tool.
+FIIRM stands for Financial, Impact, Innovation and Risk Management an integrated approach.
+FIIRM incorporates the ability to measure impact using core standardized KPIs for comparability across investments and custom KPIs that capture the distinct impact of investments across the industries and markets. - Investment staff fully own the profit and purpose performance and are supported by dedicated Profit-with-Purpose analysts embedded within each investment function to play a key thought partner and delivery role.
 Compensation of the entire leadership and senior management of LeapFrog is linked to the performance and delivery of core impact KPIs that are developed and adopted annually.

-Establish the Manager's contribution to the achievement of impact
+Establish the Manager's contribution to the achievement of impact.

 The Manager shall seek to establish and document a credible narrative on its contribution to the achievement of impact for each investment.
-Contributions can be made through one or more financial and/or non-financial channels3.
-The narrative should be stated in clear terms and supported, as much as possible, by evidence.
+Contributions can be made through one or more financial and/or non-financial channels.4 The narrative should be stated in clear terms and supported, as much as possible, by evidence.

-- LeapFrog articulates its contribution to investee impact through sector-level theories of change, which include expected inputs, activities, and key opportunities for value creation that will enable delivery of targeted output, outcomes, and ultimate impact. - FIIRM and Consumer Insights capture the information needed to establish performance from inputs to ultimate impact.
+- LeapFrog articulates its contribution to investee impact through sector-level theories of change, which include expected inputs, activities, and key opportunities for value creation that will enable delivery of targeted output, outcomes, and ultimate impact. - FIIRM and LeapFrog's CX (Consumer Insights) Launchpad ("Consumer Insights") capture the information needed to establish performance from inputs to ultimate impact.
 FIIRM tracks the performance of overall business, individual products, and ongoing value creation projects via specific KPIs that determine success versus relative benchmark.
-Customer insights supplement FIIRM performance tracking and provide direct insights into customer needs, behaviour, and impact experienced.
+Consumer Insights supplement FIIRM performance tracking and provide direct insights into customer needs, behaviour, and impact experienced.
 Further evidence is captured in the form of third-party research and studies conducted. - Proposed value creation initiatives are assessed on expected contribution to the achievement of the impact as articulated in the theory of change, impact thesis, and specifically the dual profit and purpose targets for the investment.
-These include the high risk, innovative projects that LeapFrog delivers in partnership with technical assistance providers and donors.

-- Value creation that is undertaken in the form of nonfinancial contribution is supported by significant evidence collected prior to and post the intervention, resulting in the development of success measures.
-Examples include LeapFrog's CX (Consumer Insights) Launchpad and Talent Accelerator, both of which have defined end to end success measures. - Investment teams provide quarterly qualitative and quantitative value creation performance updates to LeapFrog investors through integrated LP reports.
+These include the high risk, innovative projects that LeapFrog delivers in partnership with technical assistance providers and donors. - Value creation that is undertaken in the form of non-financial contribution is supported by significant evidence collected prior to and post the intervention, resulting in the development of success measures.
+Examples include Consumer Insights and LeapFrog's Talent Accelerator, both of which have defined end to end success measures. - Investment teams provide quarterly qualitative and quantitative value creation performance updates to LeapFrog investors through integrated LP reports.
 This allows for regular updates on the contribution of LeapFrog in specific areas within a defined performance period.